Brand education to the rescue!

 Marketers and creatives do not understand the pressures that business line managers face.

-Business line managers do not really understand marketing, branding fundamentals, and why they’re critical for a company’s success.
+Business line managers do not really understand marketing and branding fundamentals, and why they’re critical for a company’s success.

 Can’t invest thousands of dollars in